-- So we looked at diversity over time.
-Starting today, we look at another aspect of linguistic diversity: Diversity over space, aka sociolinguistic diversity. - Sociolinguistics is the study of language in social contexts.
+- Last week we looked at how a language changes over time.
+This week, we look at how a language varies even during the same time period. - Sociolinguistics is the study of language in social contexts.
 It focuses on the language of the speech community rather than the language of the individuals.
-To use our terminology from last time, it focuses on E-language, and not on I-language. - For our two classes this week we discuss some of the main topics in sociolinguistics.
+To use our terminology from last time, it focuses more on E-language than on I-language. - For our two classes this week we discuss some of the main topics in sociolinguistics.